 - debt collectors;

-- professional advisors such as our financial advisers, legal advisers and auditors;
+- our legal advisers or auditors;

 - fraud bureaus or other organisations to identify, investigate or prevent fraud or other misconduct;

-- external dispute resolution schemes;
+- external dispute resolution schemes; and

 - we are required or authorised by law or where we have a public duty to do so;